XMaxPlatform/support-chain/README.md

 plugin = Xmaxplatform::blockchain_plugin
 plugin = Xmaxplatform::blockbuilder_plugin
 plugin = Xmaxplatform::contractutil_plugin

+# setting for mongodb.
+plugin = Xmaxplatform::mongodb_plugin
+mongodb-uri = mongodb://localhost:27017

 ```
+The config of mongodb is not neccessary, if you just want to test or debug.

 When first run of xmax block chain, it take a lot of time to init block chain db, please wait patiently.